sylvaticus/juliatutorial/dataframes.md

 * Filter using `@where` (`DataFrameMeta` package): `@where(df, :x .> 2, :y .== "a")  # the two expressions are "and-ed"`.
 If the column name is stored in a variable, you need to wrap it using the `_I_()` function, e.g. `col = Symbol("x");  @where(df, _I_(col) .> 2)`
 * Change a single value by filtering columns: `df[ (df[:product] .== "hardWSawnW") .& (df[:year] .== 2010) , :consumption] = 200`
 * Filter based on initial pattern: `filteredDf = df[startswith.(df[:field],pattern),:]`
+* A benchmark note: using `@with()` or boolean selection is ~ the same, while "querying" an equivalent Dict with categorical variables as tuple keys is around ~20% faster than querying the dataframe.

 ## Edit structure
 * Delete columns by name: `delete!(df, [:col1, :col2])`